AKashyap86/godotBasics/README.md

 If any problems apart from this, do the simple steps below -->

---> Update your operating system.
+--> Update your operating system. -
-Linux commands to update -->
-sudo apt update && sudo apt upgrade sudo do release upgrade
+Linux commands to update the computer--> sudo apt update && sudo apt upgrade sudo apt autoremove sudo apt dist-upgrade sudo do-release-upgrade
+There might be other commands at times but these are basic which are needed to do it.

 --> Update the graphics drivers.
+Linux, in start, system tools, software updater, settings --> then set it to proprietary best driver, maybe one which you have downloaded from your graphics card manufacturers site.

 -->